How do we protect Earth from asteroids? Use explosives, booster jets, lasers, and other state-of-the-art hardware to divert them.

 - 36,500 days: 0.002 m/sec requires N⋅s or 2,305 Saturn V rockets

-Also what’s evident, the closer an asteroid is to impact, the more energy we need to divert it.
-In other words, the Delta-v required to deflect an asteroid is exponential.
+One thing’s clear: the closer an asteroid is to impact, the more energy we need to divert it.
+The Delta-v required for deflection grows exponentially as the asteroid gets closer.

-To illustrate, even using the total energy consumption by all humans in a year isn’t enough.
-If a killer asteroid is several weeks away from impact, we’re simply done for.
+In fact, even using the total energy consumed by all humans in one year wouldn’t be enough.
+If a killer asteroid is just weeks away, we’re goners.

-- The pieces burn up once they reach Earth’s atmosphere
+- The asteroid fragments burn up in Earth’s atmosphere

-- The pieces divert away from Earth and they don’t hit Earth several years later
+- The asteroid fragments divert away from Earth and don’t come back later

-One other problem is that we don’t fully know the internal composition of asteroids.
-We know even less about a particular asteroid.
-Thus, it makes it even more difficult to predict what will happen to the pieces of an asteroid hit by missiles.
+One issue is that we don’t know much about the insides of asteroids.
+We know even less about specific asteroids, which makes it tricky to predict where the fragments will go.

-Important Note: debris from explosions won’t just sail off into space.
-The debris needs to reach the escape velocity of the asteroid’s gravitational field.
-This is the only way for the debris to separate from the asteroid forever.
+Important Note: Debris from explosions won’t just float off into space.
+They need to reach the escape velocity of the asteroid’s gravitational field to separate from the asteroid for good.

-This is why you need a VERY strong explosion to create the escape velocity for a large part of the debris.
-To point out, at a far enough distance, the debris wouldn’t recombine due to the weak gravity and lack of time.
+That’s why you need a super-strong explosion to create the necessary escape velocity for the debris.
+If the debris is far enough away, it won’t recombine due to weak gravity and limited time.

 Vaporize the asteroid